Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7850 should in theory be a small bit superior to the GeForce GTX 980M overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7850 will be 20% faster than the GeForce GTX 980M overall, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 980M should be a lot (approximately 81%) more effective at texture filtering than the Radeon HD 7850. (explain)
+Texel RateThe GeForce GTX 980M will be quite a bit (about 81%) faster with regards to anisotropic filtering than the Radeon HD 7850. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison